-Day Care Services are for the elderly and people with disabilities and offer a range of activities and college tutored courses.
-Deferred Payment is a means of delaying the cost of care and support until a later date.
-Direct Payments are payments made to a person to allow them to arrange their own support needs rather than services being provided directly by the Council Guarantee Credit (Pension Credit Guarantee) Replaced Income Support for people over pensionable age.
-If your income is below a certain level, the guarantee credit makes up the difference.
-Income Support A benefit for people with a low income.
-It can be paid on its own if you have no other income or it can top up other benefits or earnings to the basic amount the law states people need to live on.
-Personal Budgets are an allocation from the Council to a person eligible for social care support based on an assessment of need.
-The person can use this allocation in the most appropriate way to meet his support needs, either by deciding what services the Council should provide or, if they would like to obtain the services themselves, by receiving a Direct Payment.
-Personal Expense Allowance is the level of income set by Government that someone in a care home must be left with after charges have been deducted Minimum Income Guarantee (MIG) is the level of income set by Government that someone in a non care home setting must be left with after charges have been deducted.
-Applicable to people who have capital below the upper capital threshold level, the MIG ensures that a person is left with a level of income at least equal to the basic income support (explained above) plus a 25% buffer.
-Tariff Income is the where a person with capital between the lower and upper capital level ( $\pounds$ 14,250 and $\pounds$ 23,250 based on the 2014 - 2015 rates) will be deemed as able to make a Contribution known as "tariff income" from their capital
+- Direct Payments are payments made to a person to allow them to arrange their own support needs rather than services being provided directly by the Council - Employment and Support Allowance (ESA) is money for people who have limited capability for work because of their sickness or disability but do not get Statutory Sick Pay.
+There are two types: income-related Employment and Support Allowance. contributory/New Style Employment and Support Allowance - Guarantee Credit (Pension Credit Guarantee) Replaced Income Support for people over pensionable age.
+If your income is below a certain level, the guarantee credit makes up the difference. - Income Support A benefit for people with a low income.
+It can be paid on its own if you have no other income or it can top up other benefits or earnings to the basic amount the law states people need to live on. - Personal Expense Allowance is the level of income set Government that someone in a care home must be left with after charges have be deducted - Minimum Income Guarantee (MIG) is the level of income set by Government that - someone in a non care home setting must be left with after charges have been deducted.
+Applicable to people who have capital below the upper capital threshold level, the MIG ensures that a person is left with a level of income at least equal to the basic income support (explained above) plus a 25% buffer. - Tariff Income is where a person with capital between the lower and upper capital level (£14,250 and £23,250 based on the 2014 2015 rates) will be deemed as able to make a Contribution known as "tariff income" from their capital.